 Unless otherwise specified or unless the context requires so, "dollars," "U.S. dollars" and "US\$" refer to United States dollars and "G." or "Guaraníes" refer to Paraguayan Guaraníes.
 Where noted, exchanges from Guaraníes to U.S. dollars have been provided solely for the convenience of the reader.
-Amounts converted from Guaraníes to U.S. dollars in this Offering Memorandum were converted at a rate of G.5,732 for 2018 data, G.6,241 for 2019 data, G.6,771 for 2020 data, G. 6,778 for 2021 data and G. 6,983 for 2022 data, which represent the annual arithmetic average of monthly average bid/offer Guaraníes/U.S. dollar exchange rates as reported by the Central Bank of Paraguay (Banco Central del Paraguay) (the "Central Bank") as of December 31, 2022, and G. 7,098 for 2023 data, which represents the implicit Guaraníes/U.S. dollar exchange rate that has been assumed for the purpose of preparing the 2023 Budget.
+Amounts converted from Guaraníes to U.S. dollars in this Offering Memorandum were converted at a rate of G.6,241 for 2019 data, G.6,771 for 2020 data, G.6,774 for 2021 data, G.6,983 for 2022 data and G.7,289 for 2023 data, which represent the annual arithmetic average of monthly average bid/offer Guaraníes/U.S. dollar exchange rates as reported by the Central Bank of Paraguay (Banco Central del Paraguay) (the "Central Bank") as of December 31, 2023, and G.7,366 for 2024 data, which represents the implicit Guaraníes/U.S. dollar exchange rate that has been assumed for the purpose of preparing the 2024 budget.
 The Federal Reserve Bank of New York does not report a noon buying rate for Guaraníes.
 No representation is made that the Guaraníes or the U.S. dollar amounts referred to herein could have been or could be converted into U.S. dollars or Guaraníes at any particular rate or at all.
-The exchange rate for the sale of U.S. dollars for Guaraníes, which is used as a reference rate by financial institutions in the commercial market, as reported by the Central Bank for April 30, 2023 was Guaraníes G. 7,255 References to "billion" are to thousands of millions.
+The exchange rate for the sale of U.S. dollars for Guaraníes, which is used as a reference rate by financial institutions in the commercial market, as reported by the Central Bank for December 31, 2023 was Guaraníes G.7,289 References to "billion" are to thousands of millions.

 The fiscal year of the government ends on December 31, and all figures for 2021, 2022 and 2023 included in this Offering Memorandum are preliminary.
 Unless otherwise indicated, all annual information is based upon a January 1 to December 31 calendar year.
-Certain monetary amounts included in this Offering Memorandum have been subject to rounding adjustments; accordingly, figures shown as totals in certain tables may not be an arithmetic aggregation of the figures that precede them.
+Certain monetary amounts included in this Offering Memorandum have been subject to rounding a djustments; accordingly, figures shown as totals in certain tables may not be an arithmetic aggregation of the figures that precede them.
 All references herein to the "government" are to the central government of Paraguay (including governmental agencies and subdivisions and excluding financial and non-financial public sector institutions and the Itaipú and Yacyretá hydroelectric plants).